H-Y-H-Y-H/CML_Assignment0/circuit_design/README.md

 board computation and cloud computation.
 You have to choose one of these approaches and design a circuit accordingly.

+**Updates:** There is no limitation to the robot's functionality, so feel free to design the robot you are most familiar with.
+Also, I will be impressed if you list more than one robot with different circuits.

 **Here are the details of the report you need to submit:**

 Microcontroller: The microcontroller to be used in the circuit can be Arduino, Raspberry Pi, Jetson, Teensy, or any other